karahobny/acme2k/README.md

       cd $PLAN9/src/cmd/acme; mk install
 ```

-## config.h
+### config.h
-`config.h` includes all the neccesary color and font modifications you just need to `mk install` it after every time you modify it, suckless style. `fontsrv -p .` to list all the available fonts and then use them like
+`config.h` includes all the neccesary color and font modifications you just need to `mk install` it after every time you modify it, suckless style.

+#### fonts
+`fontsrv -p .` to list all the available fonts and then use them like
 ```bash
 "/mnt/font/[listed font]/[font size][a(ntialias)/no a(antialias)]/font",
 "/mnt/font/Monaco/9a/font",